top of page

 You could buy or borrow a book, written by dyslexia specialists who can provide helpful advice and recommended resources, such as "Dyslexia: A Parent's Guide to dyslexia, dyspraxia and other learning difficulties."

-Alternatively, there is a wide variety of online resources, such as YouTube, social media groups, webinars and websites which are dedicated to supporting dyslexic learners.
+Alternatively, have a look at some online resources, such as YouTube, social media groups, webinars and websites which are dedicated to supporting dyslexic learners.
 For example, The British Dyslexia Association, Made By Dyslexia and Dyslexia Assist.

 2. Ask your child's school if they can recommend some helpful dyslexia resources and / or support in your area.
 They might also be able to provide your child with some coloured overlays to help your child read printed texts.